-For enzyme surgical instrument cleaners to clean effectively, surface cleaning detergents are necessary that will clean soil from the surface.
-A combination of enzymes cleaners and detergent cleaners are necessary for cleaning surgical instruments effectively.
+For enzyme surgical instrument cleaners to clean effectively, surface cleaning detergents are needed that will remove soil from the surface.
+A combination of enzymes cleaners and detergent cleaners are necessary for high quality surgical instruments cleaning.

 The ONEcleaner enzymes are: Lipase Enzymes to break down fat to cleave fatty acid residue from the glycerol residue in a neutral fat or a phospholipid, Amylase Enzymes to break down starch to catalyze the hydrolysis of starch to sugar to produce carbohydrate derivatives, Carbohydrase Enzymes to break down starch to a lower level to catalyze the hydrolysis of higher carbohydrates to lower forms, and Protease Enzymes break down the proteinases and peptidases, to catalyze the hydrolytic breakdown of proteins including blood.